Sanskarraj51/Sanskarraj51/README.md

 React js Developer
 ------------------

 I'm a very young and passionate web developer.
-A Year ago I started lerning coding with html and css and slowly got interest in react and so now I'm a full time react js developer .
+In 2020 I started laerning coding with html and css and slowly got interest in react and so now I'm a full time react js developer .
 Recently I started learning the backend and database too .
 Hopefully will be a full stack developer in a few weeks

 * 🌍  I'm based in Jaipur , Rajasthan , India
 * ✉️  You can contact me at [rajsanskar118@gmail.com](mailto:rajsanskar118@gmail.com)